By Rick Steves

 Italy's best travel months (also its busiest and most expensive) are May, June, September, and October.
 These months combine the convenience of peak season with pleasant weather.

 The most grueling thing about travel in Italy — particularly in the south — is the summer heat in July and August, when temperatures hit the high 80s and 90s.
 Most mid-range hotels come with air-conditioning — important in the summer — but it's usually available only from June through September.

 Peak season (roughly May–Oct in the north and May–June and Sept–Oct in the south) offers the longest hours and the most exciting slate of activities — but terrible crowds.
 During peak times, many resort-area hotels maximize business by requiring that guests take half-pension, which means buying a meal per day (usually dinner) in their restaurants.
 August, the month when many Italians take their summer vacations, isn't as bad as many make it out to be, but big cities tend to be quiet (with discounted hotel prices), and beach and mountain resorts are jammed (with higher hotel prices).
 Note that Italians generally wear shorts only at beach resort towns.
 If you want to blend in, wear lightweight long (or Capri) pants in Italy, even in summer, except at the beach.

-Between November and April, you can usually expect pleasant weather, and you’ll miss most of the sweat and stress of the tourist season.
+Between November and April, you can usually expect pleasant weather, and you'll miss most of the sweat and stress of the tourist season.
 Off-season, expect shorter hours, more lunchtime breaks, and fewer activities.
-However, spring and fall can be cool, and many hotels — thanks to a national interest in conserving energy — aren’t allowed to turn on their heat until winter.
-In the winter, it often drops to the 40s in Milan and the 50s in Rome (see the climate chart in the appendix).
+However, spring and fall can be cool, and many hotels — thanks to a national interest in conserving energy — aren't allowed to turn on their heat until winter.
+In the winter, it often drops to the 40s in Milan and the 50s in Rome.